Ontario Highway 403: Woodstock to Burlington

 East of Ancaster, the freeway passes through a short greenbelt, with Hamilton Golf and Country Club lying to the north.
 A divided segment of Highway 6 meets the freeway and continues concurrently with it through Hamilton; to the south, Highway 6 travels to Hamilton International Airport, Caledonia, and Jarvis at Highway 3.
 Continuing east, Highway 403 and Highway 6 curve north into Hamilton and meet the Lincoln M. Alexander Parkway before abruptly turning to the east and descending the Niagara Escarpment.
 Scenic views of Hamilton, its harbour, port and Lower Princess Falls are along this steep descent.
-At the bottom of the escarpment the highway travels through a narrow, heavily developed corridor alongside former Highway 8.
+At the bottom of the escarpment, the highway travels through a narrow, heavily developed corridor alongside former Highway 8.
 It passes beneath multiple bridges in a depressed trench, eventually curving north at a sharp corner and passing beneath more bridges.
 This section features a reduced speed limit of 90 kph, as opposed to 100 kph.
 The highway returns to ground level alongside the Chedoke Creek, a now-channelized river from which the freeway may take its name.

 As the freeways continue north, they cross an isthmus between Hamilton Harbour and Cootes Paradise alongside several roads which it has served to replace.
-They circle around the northern shore of Hamilton Harbour and return to an eastward orientation.
+They circle around the northern shore of Hamilton Harbour and return to a northeast–southwest orientation.
 The concurrency with Highway 6 ends at an interchange where Highway 403 continues east and Highway 6 departs north towards Guelph.
 At this interchange, Highway 403 enters the Greater Toronto Area (Halton Region).
 After entering the GTA, the freeway continues straight for several kilometres, passing by the Burlington Transmission Station until it approaches the Freeman Interchange where the opposing carriageways split apart to accommodate the left-hand exit/entry of the flyover ramps marking the western terminus of Highway 407, then it merges with Queen Elizabeth Way.